 There was a very clear reduction in the range of sizes of SBT taken in the New Zealand fishery between 2001 and 2006.
 There is evidence of growth (progression of modes) over this period, but little evidence of recruitment of smaller fish to the New Zealand fishery.
-New data suggests a change in this trend, with fish from a wide range of smaller sizes starting to appear in 2006, and dominating the catch by 2010 (Figure 6).
+However, more recent data show a change, with smaller recruits appearing from 2006 and dominating the catch (by number) since 2010 (Figure 6).
+This mode mainly represents fish from the 2004 to 2006 year classes.

 Due to lower levels of observer coverage historically in the domestic fishery, size composition data are not as well estimated for that fleet.
 Nevertheless, size composition data for the domestic fleet (based on observer reports) are provided in Figure 7 and show similar patterns to that observed in the charter fleet.
-Complete size distribution data will be available in the future from the catch documentation system.
+These distributions may also be compared with those now available from the Catch Documentation System, which provides a complete census of fish lengths for the fishery since 2011 (Figure 14).

-An examination of the proportion of the charter fleet catch under a given size since 1989 (Table 6; Figure 8) indicates that fish under 140 cm generally represent over 25% of the catch from the charter fleet, but were 10% or less for the three years between 2004 and 2006 and in 2010 represented nearer 60% of the catch.
+An examination of the proportion of the charter fleet catch under a given size since 1989 (Table 6; Figure 8) indicates that fish under 140 cm have varied from less than 10% from 2001-04 to over 60% in 2010.
+In 2013 this had dropped to less than 30% as a result of growth (progression of the main length mode).
 Overall, the proportions fluctuate in a manner consistent with periods of above and below average recruitment (e.g. two to three year cycles).